LazyShpee/oracle-of-treasons/README.md

 ## How did you even had this idea ?

 With great development power comes great stupidity.
-We're doing a new "creative jam" every week and this (27/07/2020 - 02/08/2020) week we choose to make an MC Mod.
+We're doing a new "creative jam" every week and this (27/07/2020 - 02/08/2020) week we choose to make a MC Mod.

 ## Who developed this abomination ?